uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 #### An offer to train

-Explore the [different qualifications you can get](/international-candidates#what-qualifications-you-can-get) and find a [postgraduate course](https://www.gov.uk/find-postgraduate-teacher-training-courses) or an [undergraduate course](https://digital.ucas.com/search).
+Explore different [ways to train](/ways-to-train) and consider whether you want do a training programme which leads to [qualified teacher status (QTS)](/ways-to-train).
+QTS allows you to apply to all teaching jobs in England.

+Fees may be higher for international trainees but you may be able to [get financial support](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-non-uk-applicants#financial-support-for-non-uk-applicants-for-unsalaried-teacher-training-in-england).

-Contact providers before you apply to get their advice about eligibility and the application process.
+Contact providers before you [apply](#apply-for-a-place) to get their advice about eligibility and the application process.

 #### The right visa or status